mindspore-ai/docs/docs/mindpandas/docs/source_en/mindpandas_configuration.md

 - `--cpu`: The number of CPU cores used on this node.
 The weight of each CPU is 1000 (for example: if you want to use two cores, this parameter value should be set to 2000).
 Optional, use all available cores by default.
 - `--datamem`: The size of the shared memory, in MB.
 Optional, uses 25% of current free memory by default.
 - `--mem`: The total memory (including shared memory) used by MindPandas, in MB.
 Optional, use 75% of current free memory by default.
+- `--tmp-dir`: The storage directory for temporary files.
+Optional, '/tmp/mindpandas/' is the default directory for temporary file storage by default.
+- `--tmp-file-size-limit`: The size limitations of the temporary files, in MB.
+Optional, uses up to 95% of current free disk memory by default.

 To view the parameter usage instructions of `yrctl start`, you can view it through `yrctl start --help`.
 Before starting the cluster, check the following: